Russell Sage College uses the following grade categories:

 Audit.
 Auditors receive no credit.
 They are not required to submit credentials if they intend only to audit.
 The status is on a space-available basis, limited to not more than 10 percent of a class enrollment, and to be declared at registration, or no later than the end of the first week of classes.
 Auditors pay all fees and a reduced tuition.

 The pass/fail grade option (P/F) should encourage students to select courses offered by departments outside their major area and requirements.
 The policies governing the use of the P/F option apply only to those courses that can be elected P/F. Courses offered only on a P/F basis are excluded from the limitations.
 Faculty do not know who elects a course P/F. They will record a letter grade.
 The Registrar then assigns the appropriate grade.
 D- or higher grades are considered passing.
+Note: if a students fails the course it is a real F grade and is included in GPA calculation.

 - Students completing 120 credits at Sage may elect four courses P/F; transfer students may elect 1 pass/fail option for every 24 credits taken at RSC toward their baccalaureate degree.